Public image of Roman Reigns: Continued push and fan revolt (2017–2018)

-At Money in the Bank, Reigns' match with Jinder Mahal was widely rejected by crowd in Illinois.
+At Money in the Bank, Reigns' match with Jinder Mahal was widely rejected by the crowd in Illinois.
 Within the first two minutes of the match, once again, chants of "CM Punk" and "Boring" were heard.
 The crowd continued to ignore the match by playing with beach balls, performing the Mexican wave, and continued chants of other wrestlers names, booing officials who confiscated the beach balls, and continued negative chants about the match.
-Every other match on the card, however, was comparatively well received.
+Every single other match on the card, however, was comparatively well received.
 In July 2018 on Raw, Reigns told fans who "boo", "hate", or claim that he "is being crammed down our throats" to "learn to like it or close your mouth."
 Meanwhile, Wade Keller of Pro Wrestling Torch criticised Anoa'i for arguing that he deserves his push due to hard work and winning many titles.
 Keller pointed out that Anoa'i "doesn't work harder than dozens of other colleagues, yet he acts as if he's special", and that Reigns' title wins were "granted by Vince McMahon."
 At Extreme Rules, Reigns again received overwhelming boos while his opponent Bobby Lashley was wildly cheered.
 Lashley received wild cheers for his victory over Roman, as well as chants of "Thank you Lashley!"